jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Would benefit from fixing rat rotation first

 - Make an ending segment
-	- Newspaper article detailing how the factory was shut down
 	- Have the facility be run down or full of rats